vsedzialo/dev-studio/readme.txt

 == Description ==

-Dev Studio is a development enviroment for Wordpress developers.
+Dev Studio is a development environment for Wordpress developers.

 It contains a lot of features that help to examine and analyze code.